 Dr. Nicolas Dehlinger is a Rotating Machine Engineer at Iris Power (Qualitrol).
 He graduated from the Université Laval, Québec, Canada, in 2007 (M.Sc.) and in 2011 (Ph.D.), with a specialization in Electrical Machine Design.
 Since 2010, he has been working as an electrical design engineer for GE (formerly Alstom) in Tracy, Canada and in Denver, USA.
 He was mainly involved in generator refurbishment projects, repair/testing and assessment of generator windings and cores.

-Register on-line below
+Register on-line below or Download registration form

 For more information contact Karen Howard, email@example.com, + 1 905-364-4568